post-banner-img

 If you've recently moved from a Confluence instance that was hosted by your organization to one on Atlassian's cloud, you may be noticing some differences in how the tools work!
 The experience is quite different, and we know that can be a bit overwhelming if you've spent a lot of time getting used to the server UI.
 The change will require some adjustments, so we've provided a quick overview of things to keep an eye out for so you can get back to expertly collaborating with your team.

 Let's start with getting to Confluence!
 You can of course access your instance via the new link provided by your IT team https://yourcompany.atlassian.net.
-But, if you're looking to get to Confluence from your linked Jira instance, the application switcher looks a little different.
-The application switcher now lives in the grid icon(Screen Shot 2020-04-17 at 11.09.36 AM).
-Select that and you can navigate to any linked applications, including Confluence.
+But, if you're looking to get to Confluence from your linked Jira Cloud instance, the application switcher looks a little different.
+The application switcher now lives in the grid icon(App Icon).
+Select it and you can use the dropdown to navigate to any linked applications, including Confluence.

-Page creation looks different in the new view - you'll notice that there is now only one option to create pages, the Create button.
+Confluence Page creation looks different in the new view - you'll notice that there is now only one option to create pages, the 'Create' button.
 This functionality has made it a lot more intuitive to create pages from templates!
-In Server, users need to consciously make the decision to create from a template (selecting the '...') or a blank page.
-Now when creating pages available templates will appear on the right, allowing you to filter and search through templates.
+On Server and Data Center, users need to consciously make the decision to create from a template (selecting the '...') or a blank page.
+Now when creating pages available templates will appear on the right, allowing you to filter and search through templates, then add them into your page after the fact.
 With this new navigation you can even see previews of the templates before you select them.

 Keyboard shortcuts

-This is the change that threw me off the most when switching between the products, because I rely very heavily on shortcuts!
-Here are three that I use a lot that have changed:
+This is a change that threw me off the most when switching between the products, because I rely very heavily on shortcuts in Confluence!
+Here are three that I use a lot that have changed from that of Server and Data Center:

 Action